• Skip to primary navigation

 This post contains links to Amazon Affiliate products I know and love using.

-A wild side dish with brussel sprouts, banana and lime that's vegan and definitely not boring.
+A rather wild side dish of crispy roasted Brussel sprouts with banana and lime that's vegan, gluten-free and definitely not boring.

 Check out this recipe